AmanBanothe/E-Commerce-Sales-Analysis-using-MySQL/README.md

 📌 Project Overview
 This project analyzes real-world transactional data from a UK-based online retail company.
 The analysis is performed using MySQL to uncover valuable business insights such as sales trends, product performance, customer segmentation, and revenue patterns.

-🔍 Objective: Derive actionable insights from raw transactional data using SQL for business decisions.
+🔍 **Objective**: Derive actionable insights from raw transactional data using SQL for business decisions.

 📂 Dataset Description
 📥 Source: UCI Machine Learning Repository